neginnnnnn2004/Domain-Labeling/README.md

 }
 ```

-Returned when an unexpected exception occurs while serializing the user's
-role data.

 ---

-## PATCH /accounts/profile/update/
+## PATCH `/accounts/profile/update/`

-Partially updates the authenticated user's profile information.
-Only `PATCH`
+Partially updates the authenticated user's profile.
-is supported — there is no `PUT` (full replace) on this endpoint.

 **Authentication:** Required (JWT)

-**Request Body**

-Fields are defined by `ProfileUpdateSerializer` (not fully enumerated here);
-confirmed sensitive fields include `phone`, `password`, and
-`confirm_password`.
-Successful changes to `phone` or `password` are logged
-as sensitive-field changes.
+Only `PATCH` is supported.

+Sensitive changes such as phone/password changes are logged.

-**Response — 200 OK**
+### Response — 200 OK

 ```json
 {